 2. Look For Hot Topics On Reddit

-These are almost always THE topics that are piquing everyone’s interest at the moment and that would be compelling to cover for your readers – as long as you find one that’s relevant for you.
+These are almost always the top topics that are piquing everyone’s interest at the moment and would be compelling to cover for your readers – as long as you find one that’s relevant for your audience.

 Quora is a fantastic source for finding hot topics for one reason: it’s a platform for people asking questions.
-Any questions!

 As people from all walks of life ask questions aimed at solving their problems, content creators and content marketers can take insight found there for creating well-researched, full-fledged articles and blog posts.

-Aside from looking for direct questions through keywords, you can look for compelling content strategies to cover on your site, video channel or podcast by sifting through Related Topics and Spaces sections.
+Aside from looking for direct questions through keywords, you can look for compelling content strategies to cover on your site, video channel or podcast by sifting through the Related Topics and Spaces sections.

 4. Create The Perfect Title With Portent